Sandi: A System for Accountability: Preliminaries

+Once the sender and receiver have established an endorsed channel, they use it for bidirectional communication.
+The receiver can then report or reward the sender (or do both) based on the communication and the sender's reputation.
+Reporting works as we outlined in \autoref{sec:overview-building-up}, whereas rewarding represents an event where the sender benefits from the communication in some measurable way.

-\paragraph{Scripts} We consider the sender's approach as a \emph{script} \content that it executes---think of a sales script---that determines the sender's strategy in choosing its own messages and that is independent of the receiver's (realized) choices.\footnote{It is impossible for the sender to study the functions $\rewardLabel$, $\probReward$, and $\probReport$, since the conversations depend on choices the receiver makes that are largely outside the sender's control.} We denote the space of all scripts by \messageSet.
-Since different scripts work differently for different receivers, we encode the receiver's address as a part of every script.
-Thus, a script $\content \in \messageSet$ is a random variable that, when executed, outputs a conversation~$\conversation \in \convSet$.
+To study the probabilities of these events and the expected rewards, the sender models its behavior as a \emph{script} \content that it executes (think of a sales script).
+The script determines the sender's strategy in choosing its own messages, but is independent of the receiver's (realized) choices.
+We denote the space of all scripts that the sender is willing to execute at epoch index $i$ by $\messageSet_i$.
+Since different scripts work differently for different receivers, we encode the receiver's address in every script.
+Thus, a script $\content \in \messageSet_i$ is a random variable that, when ``executed'', outputs a full communication between the sender and receiver.
+From now on we denote $\messageSet_i$ by just~$\messageSet$, as the epoch index is always obvious from the context.

-What exactly \messageSet is depends on the scenario.
-For example, the sender may work at the sales department of a company and be instructed to sell one of a few products following an existing sales pitch.
-Importantly, our optimality results in \autoref{sec:optimality} hold independent of whether the salesperson limits their script space as instructed or extends to a larger space of unapproved strategies.
+Senders cannot influence the evolution of \messageSet through their actions.
+For example, executing a script does not cause another script to be included in or excluded from \messageSet later.